-An X-ray and Orthopaedic Technical Staff team member are often the first people to greet patients after checking in at the reception desk.
+An X-ray and Orthopaedic Technical Staff team member is often the first people to greet patients after checking in at the reception desk.
 They are the forefront of the circle of care that you will experience at DMOS Orthopaedic Centers.
 As an upbeat, energetic group, our x-ray and Ortho Tech staff remain active in their own lives, which allows them to empathize with patients.
 Since DMOS was established more than 60 years ago, we have maintained a singular goal: to get the patient back to their activities and daily life as quickly as possible.

 Our experienced staff constantly challenge themselves by obtaining new knowledge on the skills in their field.
 To keep up with an ever-changing industry, DMOS team members often take advantage of seminars and educational opportunities, which they are then able to apply in their day-to-day work with patients.
 As an integral part of the DMOS team, they work one on one with the doctors to determine best x-ray view for each patient.
 You will find our x-ray technologists go above and beyond to make your x-ray experience truly comfortable and compassionate, at times when it matters the most.